 In the Olympics of Social Media Use, Who Takes Home the Medals?

-Those who promote sports events know the importance of social media in connecting with athletes, as well as with the larger community, on multiple platforms.
+Now more than ever, those who promote sports events know the importance of social media in connecting with athletes, as well as with the larger community, on multiple platforms.
 And with sports on hiatus for now, and many fans in lockdown, social media is one of the most popular windows into the world of sports.

 A recent survey, however, shows which event owners are best at using social media to achieve visibility.
 It also shows that as social media has matured, engagement and interactions with fans are more reliably measured, providing a better indicator of the success of a campaign.